demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_1_active.md

 # Messing around in the File System from the shell environment: With power comes responsibility.

 ## Exercise Description
-In this exercise you will walk around your directory tree, take in the sights, make some mess, and then clean it up.
-We will introduce some ideas to help you organize your computational work.
-This exercise will help you complete the git exercise.
-With completion of the git exercise, you should be comfortable, "forking this repository into your own GitHub repository, which you can then edit these files directly and contribute to these exercises!"
+In the previous exercise, you passively interacted with files and directories in your File System.
+In this exercise you will create files and directories; we will simulate computational work carried out using the terminal, work that needs to be organized and saved.
+However, you will mostly make some mess and then clean it up.

 ### Assumptions
 The main assumption for this exercise is that you can open a terminal window.
 When you open a terminal, it loads a shell that provides you a bunch of useful commands for messing around with your file system.
 For Chem-452, you will typically do this in two ways: